aearamos/coding-challenge-backend/README.md

 **Happy coding!**

 ### Recommendations
-We highly recommend you to use Docker, the project is already setup to do so.
+We **highly recommend you to use Docker**, this project is already setup to do so.
 Just run `docker-compose up -d && docker-compose logs -f` and your api will be up & running with hot code reloading on `http://localhost:3000`.

 In case you want to clean your environment, run again: